Match-Any-Events: Zero-Shot Motion-Robust Feature Matching Across Wide Baselines for Event Cameras: Method

 \subsection{Sparsity-aware Event Token Selection (SETS)}

-Although TAg in~\cref{fig:attention} significantly reduced the computational cost, our further analysis shows that the dense spatial attention introduces most of the FLOPs.
+Although the separable attention design in~\cref{fig:attention} significantly reduces the computational cost, our further analysis shows that the dense spatial attention introduces most of the FLOPs.
 Specifically, computing spatial attention at every temporal resolution yields a computational complexity of $O(T(HW)^2)$.
-Therefore, we propose \textbf{Sparsity-aware Event Token Selection (SETS)}, an adaptive token selection module to prune uninformative event tokens due to the inherent sparse nature of events. \\
+Inspired by ACT~\cite{graves2016adaptive}, we propose \textbf{Sparsity-aware Event Token Selection (SETS)}, an adaptive token selection module to prune uninformative event tokens due to the inherent sparse nature of events. \\

 Assuming the average spatial sparsity of event data is $\alpha \in (0, 1]$, the computational complexity can be optimized to $O(T\alpha^2(HW)^2)$.
 Unlike previous token pruning techniques that rely on fixed, sub-optimal reduction ratios~\cite{rao2021dynamicvit,alvar2025divprune}, SETS learns the sparsity structure of the data without needing task-specific prior knowledge.
 For each token $t_n^\tau\in \mathbb{R}^{T\times(HW)\times C}$ with spatial-temporal information, we predict a halting score $h_n^\tau$ at each temporal step $\tau$ through an MLP followed by a sigmoid.
+Scores are accumulated over temporal steps until they reach a threshold of $1-\epsilon$ at which point token processing halts.
+The variable $N_n$ tracks the number of steps taken prior to halting.
 To ensure the mechanism remains completely differentiable and that the halting probabilities sum exactly to 1, we replace the final halting score with a remainder term $R_n = 1-\sum_{i=1}^{N_n-1}h_n^i$. \\

-We then define the ponder loss $L_{\text{ponder}}$, combining the remainder term $R_n$ and a smoothing constant $N_n$ that measures the discrete number of steps taken, which encourages early halting and penalizes redundant temporal processing: $L_{ponder} = \frac{1}{HW}\sum_{n=1}^{HW}(N_n+R_n)$.
-Rather than formulating the neural module as a mean-field model and averaging the outputs across layers~\cite{graves2016adaptive,yin2022vit}, we directly inject the accumulated halting score as a bias term into the spatial attention weights in each temporal resolution:
+We then define the ponder loss $L_{\text{ponder}}$, combining the remainder term $R_n$ and a smoothing constant $N_n$, which encourages early halting and penalizes redundant temporal processing: $L_{ponder} = \frac{1}{HW}\sum_{n=1}^{HW}(N_n+R_n)$.
+Rather than formulating the neural module as a mean-field model and averaging the outputs across layers in prior work~\cite{graves2016adaptive,yin2022vit}, we directly inject the accumulated halting score as a bias term into the spatial attention weights in each temporal resolution:

 We compute a bias map from the bias term $\text{bias}_n^\tau$ and inject it into the raw spatial attention map.
 By introducing this bias, tokens with high halting scores are actively suppressed during the attention operation.
 Consequently, the combination of the matching loss and ponder loss acts as a push-pull mechanism, effectively balancing predictive performance with computational efficiency.